wavefrontHQ/docs/pages/doc/csp_migration.md

 Each user can view and revoke their own Operations for Applications API tokens:

 1. Log in to your service instance.
-1. Click the gear icon <i class="fa fa-cog"/>  at the top right of the toolbar and select your user name.
+1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select your username.
 1. Click the **API Access** tab and view all your Operations for Applications API tokens.
 1. To revoke a token, click the **Revoke** button for the token.